justunsix/automatetheboringstuff-py-tests/src/project/spreadsheet/README.md

 # Spreadsheet

-Common use cases to replace use of graphical spreadsheet programs.
+Common use cases to replace use of graphical spreadsheet programs with python data science libraries.